-Senate Bill 31 also grants to counties the same opportunity as the Department of Public Welfare (DPW) to release to the public certain information when it is suspected a child died or nearly-died from child abuse but the investigation and required Act 33 (of 2008) fatality/near-fatality reports have not yet been completed.
+Senate Bill 31 also grants to counties the same opportunity as the Department of Public Welfare (DPW) to publicly release certain information when it is suspected a child died or nearly-died from child abuse, but the investigation and required Act 33 (of 2008) fatality/near-fatality reports have not yet been completed.

-Even as the legislation would permit public disclosure of certain information by counties as well as DPW, it does rescind the ability of either party to disclose the identity of a child who experienced a near-fatality.
+Even as the legislation would permit public disclosure of certain information by counties as well as DPW, it rescinds the ability of either party to disclose the identity of a child who experienced a near-fatality.